Newly Accepted Students

-All students, except non-matriculated students, must accept enrollment on your Apply Yourself application.
+All students, except non-matriculated students, must accept enrollment on the Apply Yourself application portal.

 Pay Commitment Deposit

 All students, except non-matriculated students and Veterans of the United States Military Service currently on Active Duty or members of the National Guard or Reserves, are required to pay a $250 commitment deposit.
-Please review the payment methods and procedures at the Graduate Admissions office.
+Please review the payment methods and procedures at the Graduate Admissions office website.

 Claim your CUNYfirst Student Account